We don’t just talk the talk

 Award-Winning Practices

 We have been recognized by external organizations as an institution of higher education that is dedicated to incorporating sustainability into our curriculum, co-curricular experiences and operations.
-Through our efforts to pursuing sustainability, we have been awarded a bronze certification by the Association for the Advancement of Sustainability in Higher Education’s (AASHE) Sustainability Tracking, Assessment & Rating System.
+Through our efforts to pursuing sustainability, we have been awarded a silver certification by the Association for the Advancement of Sustainability in Higher Education’s (AASHE) Sustainability Tracking, Assessment & Rating System.
 The Princeton Review included us in their list of green schools and the Sierra Club listed us a one of their cool schools.
 Additionally, we are the first university in Pennsylvania to become affiliated with Bee Campus USA for our commitment to protect pollinators and raise awareness about the challenges they face.

 Peer Educators

-Sustainability Project Leaders at SU
+Sustainability Office Assistants at SU

 Behind the Scenes